lianggx6/goutf16/README.md

 # goutf16
 * This library provides the method encode string to uint16 array and the method decode uint16 array to string.
 What's more, this library includes some simple funtion like ```Count```,```Index```,```Join```of uint16 array.
+* The encode and decode method is efficient.
+And the process just need one memory allocation.
 ## Encode
 * encode string to uint16 array like this.
 ```go